DADP: Domain Adaptive Diffusion Policy: Domain Adaptive Diffusion Policy

 If we simply take the learned representation as extra policy inputs, the diffusion policy has to reconstruct different domain-specific action modalities from every sampled point in the prior gaussian distribution equally.
 This entanglement leads to mixed denoising trajectories in the latent noise space, preventing the policy from exploiting the structure of the noise to better leverage domain information, and consequently resulting in degraded performance.

-To solve this challenge, intead of utilizing the representation as condition, we inject the representation to the generation.
+To solve this challenge, intead of utilizing the representation as condition, we inject the representation into the generation.
 Specifically, DADP initializes the denoising process from a Gaussian Mixture by incorporating the learned representation $z$ into the forward process.
-Following the formulation for structured diffusion models (e.g. Mixed DDIM~\cite{jia2024structureddiffusionmodelsmixture}), we define the perturbed state \(x_t\) as:
+Following the formulation for structured diffusion models (e.g. Mixed DDIM~\cite{jia2024structureddiffusionmodelsmixture}), we define the perturbed action \(a^k\) at step $k$:

-where the fully noised data point at step $T$ follows \(x_T=z+\epsilon\), and the prior distribution is a mixed Gaussian distribution with multiple peaks, where each peak represents a domain-specific action modality.
-In this way, we inject the domain information into prior distribution as shown in Figure~\ref{fig: MixedDDIM Intuition}.
+where $z$ is the learned domain representation obtained in Section~\ref{sec: representation learning} (i.e.\ $z = z_{t - \Delta t}$, and $z_{-\infty}$ for our universal default $\Delta t \rightarrow \infty$).
+At the final diffusion step $K$ we have $a^K = z + \epsilon$, a Gaussian centered at the domain-specific representation $z$.
+Since different domains have distinct $z$ values that form well-separated clusters (Figures~\ref{fig: t-SNE Visualization} and~\ref{fig: t-SNE Visualization hc}), the marginal prior aggregated over all domains forms a \emph{mixed Gaussian} with one peak per domain.
+Here, ``domain-specific action modality'' refers to the optimal action distribution under one set of dynamics — not a new task: all domains share the same task type ($\mathcal{S}, \mathcal{A}, R$), but optimal actions differ because dynamics differ.
+In this way, we inject the domain information into the prior distribution as shown in Figure~\ref{fig: MixedDDIM Intuition}.

-By rearranging Eq. \eqref{mixddpm}, the clean action \(a^0\) can be estimated from \(a^t\) and the predicted noise \(\epsilon^\theta\):
+By rearranging Eq. \eqref{mixddpm}, the clean action \(a^0\) can be estimated from \(a^k\) and the predicted noise \(\epsilon^\theta\):

 Utilizing the Denoising Diffusion Implicit Model (DDIM) formulation \cite{song2022denoisingdiffusionimplicitmodels} and omitting the stochastic noise injection for clarity, the reverse step is defined as: